andgineer/spark-aws-rdkit/README.md

-# Apache Spark compatible with Amazon services for Data Science and Cheminformatics
+# Apache Spark compatible with Amazon services.
+With pyspark conda environment for Data Science and Cheminformatics

 This is completely functional Spark Standalone cluster compatible with AWS services like S3.
+Also Python conda environment is installed with pyspark, pandas, [RDKit](https://www.rdkit.org) and so on.

 You can launch it locally with `docker-compose` or in Amazon cloud `AWS ECS`.